 - See the recipe card for quantities and preparation.

+- Heat the olive oil in a large pot over medium heat.
+Add the onions and cook for 3 minutes, stirring often, until they start to soften.
 Add the garlic, tomato paste, chili powder, cumin, and black pepper.
 Cook for 1 minute, stirring frequently.

-Next, add the pinto beans and chicken broth to the pot.
+- Add the pinto beans and chicken broth to the pot.
 Raise the heat and bring the liquid to a boil.
+Then, cover the pot, lower the heat to medium-low, and simmer for 10 minutes.
+Stir occasionally and adjust the heat as needed to keep it at a simmer.

-Add the potatoes, raise the heat to high, and bring the liquid to a boil.
-Then, lower the heat to medium low, cover and simmer for 30 minutes until the beans and potatoes are very tender.
+- Add the potatoes, raise the heat to high, and bring the liquid to a boil.
+Lower the heat to medium-low, cover, and simmer for 30 minutes until the beans and potatoes are tender.
+Taste and add salt if needed.
+As a reference, we added a pinch to ours.

 Recipe tips and notes

-- Use reduced sodium broth and beans if you are sensitive to salt.
+- Use reduced-sodium broth and beans if you are sensitive to salt.
 Adjust the salt at the end if needed.

-Subscribe to the Newsletter for the latest recipes and more.
+Join our Newsletter for the latest recipes and more right in your inbox.

 Pinto Bean Soup